Total number of records: 23 Matching records: 23

 The fan is five feet wide at the feedpoint and 120 feet long with wires spliced in a fan shape out to 10 feet wide.
 It is supported by trees which survived Katrina.

 The ground system is chain-link fences with buried chicken wire and flashing aluminium.
 There is a strand of electric-fence wire running the circumference of the lot in the top of the fence to eliminate bad joints.
-Over half a mile of fence wire has been pinned down to the ground as radials for this winter.
+Over half a mile of fence wire has been pinned down to the ground as radials.

 The feedline is transformer-coupled into the radiator.